Shibari (縛り) - to bind or to tie.

 A person asks to be tied up by a rigger to experience Shibari / Kinbaku.
 If the model sees it as a treatment - it will be his personal and non-binding interpretation, since the rigger isn't a therapist and therefore does not have the therapist's responsibility.

-Intimacy that are created in Shibari / Kinbaku - is contrary to any accepted ethical code in a therapeutic setting (this is like saying there is such a thing as "whipping treatment").
+Intimacy that are created in Shibari / Kinbaku - is contrary to any accepted ethical code in a therapeutic setting.

 Alternative therapists who present themselves as Shibari / Kinbaku therapists - are not necessarily knowledgeable in therapy or Shibari / Kinbaku and are not necessarily aware of the dangers and clinical side effects.